jamacon36/portfolio/README.md

 JS Contents:
 - srapp.js
-  A JS with jQuery fuel toolbox for building UX elements on a page.
+  A JS with jQuery blostering toolbox for building UX elements on a page.

 PHP Contents:
 - Users Management